Coronavirus - managing your property

 If they are, it is worth remembering that landlords have up to six years to chase any outstanding debt.
 You are advised to wait until the coronavirus emergency is over before actively pursuing tenants and guarantors through the courts.

 My tenant was set to leave the property but has now wants to stay as they need to self-isolate.
 What should I do?

 Landlords are encouraged to be understanding here where possible.
-While a valid notice will bring the tenancy to an end, the reality is it will be very difficult to enforce at this time.
-Further, it is likely to be difficult to replace any tenants immediately due to the constraints on tenant viewings at this time.
+While a valid notice will bring the tenancy to an end, the reality is it will be very difficult to enforce at this time with the stay on possession cases.

 What should I do if I believe my tenant may have died during the pandemic?